 How often must I have my vehicle tested?

 Testing is required every other year.
-Motorists are notified of their testing month by mail.
+Motorists are notified of their testing month by mail to the current address on the vehicle's registration.
 (The testing year interval starts from when the vehicle was last due to test, not when it is tested.)
 Vehicles will be tested every two years based on the model year of the vehicle and corresponding calendar year.
-For example, if your car was manufactured in an even year, it will be tested in even year.
+For example, if your car was manufactured in an even numbered year, it will be tested in even numbered year; if manufactured in an odd numbered year, it will be tested in an odd numbered year.

 I am new to Ada County.
 What do I need to do to fulfill the emissions testing requirements?

 Idaho state law requires model year 1981 and newer gasoline and diesel-powered vehicles older than four years to be tested every other year.
 State law also requires that you register your vehicle in the county in which you have your principal residence or domicile and update that registration record whenever that residence changes.
 After your vehicle has been registered with the Department of Motor Vehicles your vehicle will be assigned a testing due date, you will receive a testing notice mailed to the address on the vehicle’s registration prior to your testing due date.
 Unless the vehicle is being tested for informational purposes, motorist should wait for an emissions testing notice to be received before testing.

 The maximum cost of an emission test is $20; the fee is due at the time of testing.
 If the vehicle fails the test, a fee up to $16.50 (defined by the station owners) will be required at the time of testing.
 A motorist is allowed one free re-test, if completed within 30 days of the original test and at the same station.
 If a late notice was processed, an additional processing fee of $5 will be added.